Apply

 10. WHMIS in the Workplace - for staff

-11. Chemical & Lab Safety (mandatory in-person workshop)*
+11. *Chemical & Lab Safety (mandatory in-person workshop included; separate registration is required)*

-*Participants registered for the Chemical & Lab Safety (CLS) safety course, must successfully complete the online course (UR Courses) to be eligible to register for a CLS mandatory in-person workshop (WHMIS exam included).
+*Participants registered for ONLY Chemical & Lab Safety (CLS), must successfully complete the online portion of the course PRIOR to registering for a CLS mandatory workshop (WHMIS exam included).

-Information on how to register for a mandatory in-person CLS workshop will be provided to participants on the CLS course (UR Courses).
+For Information on how to register for a CLS workshop, please visit the CLS course on UR Courses.

-Information on how to register for a mandatory Biosafety Awareness workshop will be provided to participants on the Biosafety Awareness/CLS courses (UR Courses).
+For Information on how to register for a Biosafety Awareness workshop, please visit the Biosafety Awareness course on UR Courses.

 a) First and Last Name